Hello! If you landed here, it probably means you are looking for some content to help me promote the book. THANK YOU!

 - Book Launch: The paperback edition of Pivot comes out on September 17, 2017.

 - Podcast Interviews: I will be scheduling most podcast interviews for August and early September (ideally to go live the week of September 17) and then again in November 2017.
 Interested in having me on your show?
-Click here to book an interview.
+Get in touch here

 - Media Kit: http://bit.ly/pivotmediakit (Dropbox folder with press release, bios and headshots, book cover thumbnails)